RottenKiwi/my_solution_qa/README.md

 # k6 Performance Testing

 ## Overview
-This set of performance tests uses k6 to evaluate the performance of various endpoints and methods related to the Moralis API.
+This set of performance tests uses k6 to evaluate the performance of various endpoints and methods related to the given APIs.
 The tests cover the following:

 - **Fetching NFTs**: Retrieves NFTs for a specified wallet address and checks the response.
 - **Getting Block Number from Site 1 and Site 2**: Retrieves the current block number from two different endpoints.